TN 13 (09-24)

 • Send the FO an assistance request through DCPS and allow them 15 calendar days to respond.
 If the FO does not respond after 15 calendar days have passed, the DDS must send a follow up message and allow the FO 10 calendar days to respond.
 The DDS must retain full jurisdiction of the case while the FO attempts to locate the claimant.

-If, despite FO efforts the claimant's whereabouts remain unknown, there is no need for the DDS to make additional attempts to locate the claimant and they may proceed with making a disability determination, following the instructions in DI 23005.001D in this section.
+If the claimant's whereabouts remain unknown after taking at least one of the listed actions above, there is no need for the DDS to make additional attempts to locate the claimant and they may proceed with making a disability determination, following the instructions in DI 23005.001D in this section.

 IMPORTANT: Subsequent Federal quality reviewers will not cite a deficiency if the DDS does not attempt to locate the claimant and defers to the FO for assistance with locating the claimant, instead.
 For additional information about Group I documentation deficiencies involving WU, see DI 30005.203A.21.